Citi Benefits Handbook

 For more detailed information on the BFA Life Path Funds (including specific information on the risk and return characteristics) or the other investment alternatives under the Plan, you can review the Lipper fund fact sheets available for each of the Plan's investment alternatives.
 Contact the Plan's website as instructed under "How to Contact the Plan."

 For additional information on fees charged by the Plan and how to transfer your balances in the BFA Life Path Funds, contact the Plan's website as instructed under "How to Contact the Plan."
-If you do not have Internet access, you can call the Plan to request this information.
+If you do not have Internet access, you can call the Plan as instructed under "How to Contact the Plan" to request this information.

 If you are an active employee with no breaks in service and have stopped contributing to the Plan, the investment election you had on file when you stopped contributing will be your investment election when you resume contributing to the Plan.
 If your investment election is no longer available when you resume contributing, your contributions will automatically be invested in the Plan's Default Investment Alternative until you make a change.
 Note: This rule does not apply to rehired employees, who will be treated like new hires for this purpose.